 Chances are you will be (and you’ve just dodged bullet!).
 As the old G.I.
 Joe cartoons used to say, “Knowing is half the battle.”

-Whether you have an audience of 2k or 2 million, a breach of your social media accounts can be detrimental to your brand image.
+Whether you have an audience of 2k or 2 million, a breach of your social media accounts security can be detrimental to your brand image.
 After someone hijacked Burger King’s Twitter account in 2013, posting offensive tweets and claiming McDonalds had acquired them, Twitter published a blog post reminding brands and users to be smart about password security.

 Burger King’s Twitter account was compromised in 2013